-No matter what your past holidays and celebrations have been like, and no matter where you fall on the spectrum of stress and ease as you anticipate the next event, intention-setting can be a powerful practice.
+No matter where you fall on the spectrum of stress and ease as you anticipate the next event, intention-setting can be a powerful practice.
 Intentions will support you in staying clear and grounded both individually and as a family.